Generated mountain-river scene representing the Payette River near Garden Valley in Idaho, not an exact location photo

 If the main Payette runs too warm or too busy, move to the South Fork Payette for colder gradient or to Mores Creek for a smaller roadside fallback.

-IDFG's current Payette River planner shows no special rules for this main corridor page, so Southwest Region rules apply unless you move into a fork or subsection with separate language.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+IDFG's current Payette River planner shows no special rules for this main area page, so Southwest Region rules apply unless you move into a fork or subsection with separate language.
 Check the current planner before you commit to a specific reach.

 Chief Parrish

-A named BLM river site that gives a reliable public anchor for the Banks-facing corridor.
+A named BLM river site that gives a reliable public anchor for the Banks-facing area.

 A practical downstream access reference when you want a shorter float or a clearer end point.